mtlynch/mtlynch.io/content/posts/freelancer-guidelines/index.md

 When you begin working with me on a project, you become the new owner of its ramp-up documents.
 If you got stuck because something was documented poorly or not at all, please submit edits to fill the gaps.

 Thoughtfully document the code that you write.
 Aim to make the code self-documenting, but include source comments for things you can't express in code.
-Aim to document new code to roughly the same degree as nearby existing code.
+Aim to document new code with roughly the same thoroughness as nearby code.

 ```python
 # Number of days per week (seven)   <-- BAD comment